Fractionally integrated curve time series with cointegration: Fractionally cointegrated functional time series

 \section{Fractionally cointegrated functional time series}

 We consider modeling nonstationary dependent curve-valued observations but exhibiting stable long-run linear relationships as fractionally cointegrated time series.
-A potential example of such a time series may be yield curves over time; it turns out that this time series tends to evolve like a nonstationary process \citep{Li2020}, but due to the expectation hypothesis, many linear functionals of such time series are expected not to exhibit nonstationarity.
+A potential example of such a time series may be yield curves over time; it turns out that this time series tends to evolve like a nonstationary process \commRVV{(see the working paper version of \citep{Li2020} and \citep{Nielsen2023})}, but due to \commWS{the expectations hypothesis}, many linear functionals of such time series are expected not to exhibit nonstationarity; \phantomsection see e.g. \cite{GT18}, \cite{HAG92} and \cite[Section 6]{Nielsen2010}.